jacklehamster/phaser-game/README.md

   - "MasterChef: The power to cook delicious meal.".
   - "NoShit: The power go several months without the need to go to the restroom.".
   - "I'm blue: The power to turn completely blue.".
 (This is the only useless power that shows an effect in the game.
 The NPC skin turns blue and they complain about it.).
+  - "Burberry Man: The power to make their clothes disappear.",
+  - "Weather Man: The power to predict the weather exactly one year from now.",
+  - "Insect Man: The power to read the mind of an insect.",
+- **Switcharoo**: This power swaps position with the closest human or troll.
+- **Climb power**: Power to climb walls
+- **Eject power**: Power to remove the current power and turn it back into a power-up, which will be thrown towards the troll.
+- **Upside down**: Gravity is inverted for that human.

 ### AI Generated NPC dialog